 “30 Then Caleb quieted the people before Moses, and said, “Let us go up at once and take possession, for we are well able to overcome it.”
 31 But the men who had gone up with him said, “We are not able to go up against the people, for they are stronger than we.”
 32 And they gave the children of Israel a bad report of the land which they had spied out, saying, “The land through which we have gone as spies is a land that devours its inhabitants, and all the people whom we saw in it are men of great stature.
 33 There we saw the giants(the descendants of Anak came from the giants); and we were like grasshoppers in our own sight, and so we were in their sight.””

 Overcoming grasshopper vision begins with a decision to look beyond the circumstances of today to the future and the promises that the Lord has already set in motion for us.
-There maybe giants in the land, but we are well able to overcome them with Jesus!
+There maybe giants in the land, but we are well able to overcome them and posses all of God’s promises, with Jesus!

 3 John 2: “Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers.”